hans-mtz/western-exams/README.md

 Change `set-seed` yaml parameter to have different exam versions.
 You can name your version by changing `exam-version` yaml parameter.

-For example, to run version V111 associated with set-seed 777, you can run:
+For example, to run version A associated with set-seed 666, you can run:

 ```bash
 quarto render template.qmd -o template-V111.pdf -M exam-version:V111 -M set-seed:777